idoybh/makeBuild/README.md

 # makeBuild generic build script
-Yet another build script for ROMs
+Yet another build script for AOSP ROMs
 This script's aim is to be configureable for use with any rom / environment, for your liking.
 It currently supports uploading and or pushing the built file to a given path and it is color coded.
 This script uses *telegram-send* (see: https://github.com/rahiel/telegram-send) and sends tg messages with build status and time.